 We encourage ALL members, to at minimum, complete a 4-H EZ Record Form.

 We’ve also had a few questions about how to record progress on goals set and not met due to the pandemic.
 We encourage you to document or write about your challenges due to the pandemic and how you could or could not resolve them and add it to your project record pages.
 You could also reflect on how you will approach those challenges moving forward this next year.
 Do the best you can…it was a crazy year!
-As always, reach out to your club leaders or the extension office with any questions or concerns.
+As always, reach out to your club leaders with any questions or concerns.
 We look forward to reading your stories!

 4-H EZ Record Form